wangqinNick/tp/docs/DeveloperGuide.md

 ### Viewing the task list
 1. Viewing the task list
-    1. Test case: `list -t`, after adding the tasks "read book", "buy stuff" have been added in succession.\
+    1. Test case: `list -t`, with the tasks "read book" and "buy stuff" in the task list.\
     Expected: A list containing the two tasks will be shown.
     2. Test case: `list -t` when no tasks have been added.\
     Expected: As there are no tasks in the list, a message signifying the empty list is shown.

 ### Viewing the module list
 1. Viewing the module list
-    1. Test case: `list -m`, after adding the modules "CS2113T", and "CS2101" have been added in succession.\
+    1. Test case: `list -m`, with the modules "CS2113T" and "CS2101" in the module list.\
     Expected: A list containing the two module codes, MCs, and grades associated will be shown.
     2. Test case: `list -m` when no modules have been added.\
     Expected: As there are no modules in the list, a message signifying the empty list is shown.